 The remote lube fitting allows for easy access to lubricating the rudder.
-In the Ski 200 the remote lube fitting is located on the port stringer under the aft removable floorboard.
-In the Sport 200 it is located on the deck under the engine hatch.
+The remote lube fitting is located at the stern of the engine compartment.
 Use a quality marine grease and gun.
 Connect the grease gun to the fitting and apply a light pressure to the gun until you feel a slight resistance.